 will have telephones (although recently, many apartments have pre paid

 cell phones in them).
-We strongly recommend that you get a one month rental of a European cell phone, for both safety and the convenience of having a phone.
+We now require that you get a two month rental of a European cell phone, for both safety and the convenience of having a phone.

-Even if your current USA phone works in Europe, the Europena roaming charges are very high.
+Even if your current USA phone works in Europe, the European roaming charges are very high.